 I didn’t need to return to work–frazzled and worried beyond belief about a child who’d be cared for by others–wondering if they’d recognize the symptoms.

 Instead, we returned home each time and picked up right where we left off.
 I was able to keep a close eye on him, nourish him, and hold him when he needed me to.
 We were also able to ease gently into school activities between naps and nutritious meals.
 It was what we both needed.

 Many people gawk when they hear that we are homeschooling.
 They ask the same drilling questions all homeschoolers face.

-But, when a parent just knows deep down in his or her gut that this is the right thing to be doing, even when there is no clear explanation, then, there is no reasoning in the world that can convince others.
+But, when a parent just knows deep down in their gut that this is the right thing to be doing, even when there is no clear explanation, then, there is no reasoning in the world that can convince others.
 Nor should you be made to feel that you need to.

 I didn’t have the words for it, but I knew I had to leave work to be near my son.

 I couldn’t prove it, but I just knew that homeschooling would be the answer to many issues for us.

 Perhaps, you don’t have a well-written plan, or, you haven’t fully made a list of pros and cons.
 Maybe, you have no idea how you’ll even accomplish it.
 But, something in your gut–something within your child-parent bond is telling you that homeschooling is going to be the best decision you will ever make for your child–even if only for right now.

 You have this intuitive sense that your child will thrive in his natural environment.

 None of it might be logical for you, but you just know.